rbergm/PostBOUND/docs/source/core/databases.rst

 Since the underlying database is usually assumed to be static, you can use a query cache to prevent repeated execution of non-benchmark queries.
 This can be especially useful when running complex queries to calculate advanced statistics.
-Caching can be controlled either globally via the :attr:`~postbound.db.Database.cache_enabled` property, or by setting the parameter on :func:`~postbound.db.Database.execute_query` calls.
-See the documentation on :class:`~postbound.db.Database` for more details.
+Caching can be controlled either globally via the :attr:`~postbound.Database.cache_enabled` property, or by setting the parameter on :func:`~postbound.Database.execute_query` calls.
+See the documentation on :class:`~postbound.Database` for more details.

 If the query execution fails for some reason, a :exc:`~postbound.db.DatabaseServerError` or :exc:`~postbound.db.DatabaseUserError` is raised - depending on the error's cause.